HiromitsuAraki/Methylica/README.md

 <br>

 ### Visualizing ICs
 When ICA is completed, Methylica provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined group categories, and a table of loading values comprising each IC.

-#### Heatmap clustering of ICs
+#### Heatmap clustering of mixing coefficient matrix
-When ICA is completed, Methylica provides a heatmap of clustering based on the mixing coefficient matrix A, boxplots to compare weightings among the user-defined group categories (Figure 1C), and a table of loading values comprising each IC (Figure 1D).
+A heatmap of clustering based on the mixing coefficient matrix A shows

 <img src="./README_files/Figures/HeatmapClustering.png" width=500x500>
 <br>

 #### Boxplots
-Methylica requires methylome data and sample metadata as its inputs.
-The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
-The latter is a tab-delimited text file, rows and columns of which correspond to samples and features (e.g. gender, risk factor, and cancer subtype), respectively.
-The status of the features should be discrete, as Methylica cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).
+Boxplots are
+The x axis is weights in each IC and the y axis is groups categolized by sample property.
+Users can select

 <img src="./README_files/Figures/Boxplots.png" width=500x500>
 <br>

 #### Loading factor table
-Methylica requires methylome data and sample metadata as its inputs.
-The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
-The latter is a tab-delimited text file, rows and columns of which correspond to samples and features (e.g. gender, risk factor, and cancer subtype), respectively.
-The status of the features should be discrete, as Methylica cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).
+This table is ....

 <img src="./README_files/Figures/ICtable.png" width=500x500>
 <br>

 ### Highliting highly contributed regions
+Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
+The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.
 #### Heatmap clustering of highly contributed regions
-Methylica requires methylome data and sample metadata as its inputs.
-The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
-The latter is a tab-delimited text file, rows and columns of which correspond to samples and features (e.g. gender, risk factor, and cancer subtype), respectively.
-The status of the features should be discrete, as Methylica cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).
+Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
+The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.

 <img src="./README_files/Figures/HeatmapClustering_highLF.png" width=500x500>
 <br>

 #### Loading factor table of highly contributed regions
-Methylica requires methylome data and sample metadata as its inputs.
-The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
-The latter is a tab-delimited text file, rows and columns of which correspond to samples and features (e.g. gender, risk factor, and cancer subtype), respectively.
-The status of the features should be discrete, as Methylica cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).
+Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
+The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.

 <img src="./README_files/Figures/ICtable_highLF.png" width=500x500>
 <br>

 #### Boxplots of highly contributed region
-Methylica requires methylome data and sample metadata as its inputs.
-The former is a matrix of methylation levels, rows and columns of which correspond to genomic regions and samples, respectively.
-The latter is a tab-delimited text file, rows and columns of which correspond to samples and features (e.g. gender, risk factor, and cancer subtype), respectively.
-The status of the features should be discrete, as Methylica cannot accept metadata with continuous values (e.g. age, tumor size, and survival date).
+Once an IC of interest is identified in Step 3, Methylica can display its high loading genomic regions as a methylation heatmap and a clickable list to select a region whose methylation levels in group categories are indicated as boxplots.
+The list can be exported for various analyses (e.g. GO enrichment and sequence motif search) to facilitate biological interpretation of the IC.

 <img src="./README_files/Figures/Boxplots_highLF.png" width=500x500>
 <br>